 - As mentioned earlier, opting for a modular design enables the manufacture of a family of products cheaper.
 It also means that the modules can be replaced independently.

 - By combining everything into a single controller board solution, the overall cost has been simplified and significantly reduced.
 Limiting the number of PCBs not only has reduced the manufacturing cost but also the test and assembly costs.

 - USB connector – How the two screws have been used to secure the USB connector is preferred to rely on its soldering for strength.

-- A single access port to access both the SD card and the USB connector making the sealing of the port easier
+- A single access port to access both the SD card and the USB connector makes the sealing of the port easier.

-- It was anticipated that the electronics along with the thermal module would have costed more.
+- It was anticipated that the electronics, along with the thermal module, would have cost more.
 However, looking at the number of parts and the assembly process, it is evident that the assembly cost would have been the most.
-This isn’t a preferred outcome for a medium size/quantity production batch.
+This isn’t a preferred outcome for a medium-size/quantity production batch.

 - Broached push-in threaded inserts were used rather than flow inserts during the over moulding process

 - The battery is accessible but heavily glued in place making replacement more difficult